Armed mob under guise of peaceful protest attacks U.N. in South Sudan

 Dujarric said the wounded were being treated at the U.N. compound.

-"The United States will work with our international partners to establish who was responsible for - or complicit in - this horrific attack and seek to bring the perpetrators to justice," she said.
+Her statement also condemned recent attacks and counter-attacks in the town of Bentiu by anti-government and pro-government forces in violation of a January 23 Cessation of Hostilities agreement.

-On January 23, the warring parties agreed to a cessation of hostilities but fighting has continued in parts of South Sudan, which seceded from Sudan in 2011 under an agreement to end decades of war.
+"The deliberate targeting of civilians during these attacks is unacceptable and those responsible for such acts must be held accountable," Harf said.

-The U.S. State Department called on both sides in the conflict to honour the January 23 agreement and enter into an inclusive political dialogue.
+The statement called on both sides in the conflict to honour the January 23 agreement and enter into an inclusive political dialogue.

 (Reporting and writing by Michelle Nichols; Additional reporting by David Brunnstrom in Washington; Editing by Leslie Adler, Andrew Hay and Cynthia Osterman)